The Internet with Privacy Policies: Measuring The Web Upon Consent: design and testing

 \subsection{Keyword Selection and Validation}

-The core of \TOOL is the list of keywords to be matched against the webpage content to localize the clickable DOM element for accepting the privacy policy.
+At the core of \TOOL there is the list of keywords to be matched against the webpage content to localize the clickable DOM element for accepting the privacy policy.
 We thoroughly build this list manually in an iterative way.
 To handle different languages, we build a list that includes keywords for each country we are interested in.
-For this work, we focus on 5 European countries, namely France, Germany, Italy, Spain, UK\footnote{Since January 2021 UK has enforced the UK GDPR - with practically identical requirements.}, plus the US -- which we use as an example of an extra-EU country.
+For this work, we focus on 5 European countries, namely France, Germany, Italy, Spain, UK\footnote{In January 2021 UK has enforced the UK GDPR, with practically identical requirements.}, plus the US -- which we use as an example of a large, extra-EU country were privacy laws are in force.
 For each country, we pick the most popular websites according to the Similarweb lists~\cite{similarweb}, a website-ranking service analogous to Alexa.